potash/visiblehand-core/README.md

 See [visiblehand-cli](https://github.com/potash/visiblehand-cli)

 ## Data
+Currently all of the data is in csv files in the repository.
+It would make sense to programmatically fetch and process the data in from the original sources.

+### Air travel
 The basic data about airlines, airports and routes comes from [OpenFlights](http://openflights.org/data.html).

 The equipment data (aircraft names and ICAO and IATA identifiers) were mostly parsed from [avcodes.co.uk](http://www.avcodes.co.uk/acrtypes.asp).
 Missing entries were added manually.
 Aggregate equipment data was generated using ad hoc code that is not currently in the repository.